-Archery in Skyrim is probably the hardest combat type in the beginning of the game, being far less rewarding than close quarters combat and magic.
-This is because without the right perks, archery can be slow and weak, with the further disadvantage of requiring a constant supply of arrows.
+Archery in Skyrim is probably the hardest combat type at the beginning of the game, being far less rewarding than close-quarters combat and magic.
+This is because, without the right perks, archery can be slow and weak, with the further disadvantage of requiring a constant supply of arrows.
 Also, you can’t dual wield, so restoring health or using a shield is out of the picture.
-Because of all this, many people give up on making a primarily bow-and-arrow-using character, though it’s actually one of the most satisfying ways to play the game.
+Because of all this, many people give up on making a primarily bow and arrow-using character, though it’s actually one of the most satisfying ways to play the game.

-- All of the Archery perks: get them as soon as possible.
+- All of the Archery perks; get them as soon as possible.
 Damage increase is self-explanatory.
 Eagle Eye allows you to zoom.
-Critical hits, as well as staggering and paralyzing enemies are some of the most fun things to do with an archer (usually, in the beginning of the game, archery isn’t as fun because the enemies just sprint at you and kill you.
+Critical hits, as well as staggering and paralyzing enemies, are some of the most fun things to do with an archer (usually, at the beginning of the game, archery isn’t as fun because the enemies just sprint at you and kill you.
 These perks stop that).

 - Light Armor is usually the better choice over heavy armor for archers because it facilitates speed and stealth.
 You need speed as an archer, to strafe, and light armor is always better than heavy sets for stealth purposes.
 You can walk just as quickly in Heavy Armor, but only after you get the Conditioning perk (Heavy Armor 70), which takes quite a while to get.
 Deft movement is also extremely useful (what level 100 perk isn’t useful?), letting you avoid 10% of all melee damage.
 For some info on armor, check out my article on Light Armor vs. Heavy Armor.